robweber/vsmp-plus/README.md

 ```

 Tweaking these values you can find the optimum settings to get your desired play time.
-Additionally you can specify ```-D``` instead of ```-f``` to analyze an entire directory of files.
+Additionally you can specify ```-d``` instead of ```-f``` to analyze an entire directory of files.
 Each will show separately, with a summary at the end.
 When looking at a whole directory the program will assume the current value of the ```last_played.txt``` file is the currently running file and analyze from this point forward.

 ## Config File